berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static groupingBy(ISObjectFunction classifier, ISObjectCollector downstream)`

-Returns a `SObjectCollector` that performs grouping operation according to the `classifier` and then performing a reduction operation on the values associated with a given key using the specified `downstream` SObjectCollector. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p> <p>The result container keys however <strong>cannot</strong> be casted to a specific type.</p> <p>To get a result container of a specific type use `groupingBy<T>()` collectors such as SObjectCollector.groupingById, SObjectCollector.groupingByString, etc.</p>
+Returns a `SObjectCollector` that performs grouping operation according to the `classifier` and then performing a reduction operation on the values associated with a given key using the specified `downstream` SObjectCollector. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p> <p>The result container keys however <strong>cannot</strong> be cast to a specific type.</p> <p>To get a result container of a specific type use `groupingBy<T>()` collectors such as SObjectCollector.groupingById, SObjectCollector.groupingByString, etc.</p>

 ###### Parameters
 |Param|Description|